Jen McEwen

 Jennifer A. McEwen (/məˈkjuːɪn/ mə-KEW-in; born May 14, 1977) is a Minnesota politician and member of the Minnesota Senate.
 A member of the Democratic-Farmer-Labor Party (DFL), she represents Senate District 8, which includes the city of Duluth in St. Louis County.
+From 2021 to 2023, she represented Minnesota's 7th Senate District.

 Early life, education, and career

 McEwen is a Duluth native who had received her B.A. from the University of Maine.
 She then attended the Hamline University School of Law, earning a J.D.
 She became an attorney for disabled workers and board president of the Damiano Center, where she has worked with families struggling with food security.
 McEwen was also previously a public defender.
 She has two children.

 Minnesota State Senate

 In 2020, McEwen challenged incumbent Senator Erik Simonson for the DFL endorsement in District 7.
 She won the endorsement and the primary, with 77% of the vote.
 She then won the general election against Republican nominee Donna Bergstrom, a second-time candidate who ran against Simonson in 2016, with just over 68% of the vote.
 McEwen was reelected in 2022.
 She is a member of the Democratic Socialists of America (DSA).

-McEwen serves on the following committees: